dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Azure Migrate discovers resources.
 This spreadsheet discovers organizational readiness.**

 **You need both.**

+For the complete migration cost breakdown including hidden expenses and ROI formulas, see our guide on [why Azure migration ROI calculations are wrong](/blog/azure-migration-roi-wrong/).

 ```
 Week 1-4: Deploy Azure Migrate (technical discovery)